bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 - State Verification
 - Scoring description and examples were translated to specs.
 - BDD style tests read like sentences in a specification.
+- Updating the specs as we learn more about the bowling game instead of blindly appending specs to the existing specs.

 ## Scoring the Bowling Game ##